Luxiaohong8/C-HW/README.md

-# C-HW
+# C-HW by 11510426
-This is the C homework
+This is the C homework to find the max subarray sum.
 11510426